Mathewvanh/QKAN_Implementation/CP-KAN_reproducibility/README.md

 ## Output

-Outputs are saved in the directory specified by `
+Outputs are saved in the directory specified by the `results_dir` parameter in the configuration YAML file.